alinex/node-ssh/README.md

 - `times` - number of times to try to connect
 - `intervall` - intervall to wait (in milliseconds) between tries

+### Configuration

+You may also put your configuration in external files using [config](http://alinex.github.io/node-config).

+    /ssh.yaml - contains named setup of ssh connections /tunnel.yaml - set the tunnel configuration with name

+Both of them needs the above documented settings.
+Now you may put your settings outside of code with less effort.

 License